Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy maps for surfaces with punctures

 \proof[Proof of Proposition \ref{PerturbingCusp}]

-We divide the proof by the isometry type of $\eta(m)$.
-In each case, we construct a deformation of $\Sigma$ in a small neighborhood in $\reallywidehat{\PSL(2, \C)}$ by specifying the deformation of a fundamental membrane.
+We divide the proof by the isometry type of $\gam$.
+In each case, we construct a deformation of $\Sigma$ in a small neighborhood in $\reallywidehat{\PSL_2\C}$ by specifying the deformation of a fundamental membrane.

-{\it Elliptic Case.} Suppose that $\gam= I$ or $\gam$ is an elliptic element.
+{\it Elliptic Case.} First, suppose that $\gam= I$ or $\gam$ is an elliptic element.
 Then the puncture $O$ corresponds to a unique point $f(O)$ on $\CP^1$ by continuously extending $f$.
-Then pick a cusp neighborhood $\Sigma$ biholomorphic to a punctured disk, such that the development of the boundary circle is a round circle $r$ on $\CP^1$ and there is a Lie subgroup of $\PSL(2, \C)$ isomorphic to $SO(2)$ which preserves $r$ and $f(O)$.
+Then pick a cusp neighborhood $\Sigma$ biholomorphic to a punctured disk, such that the development of the boundary circle is a round circle $\alp$ on $\CP^1$ and there is a unique Lie subgroup of $\PSL_2\C$ isomorphic to $SO(2)$ which preserves $\alpha$ and $f(O)$.
+We identify $\CP^1$ with $ \C \cup \{\infty\}$ so that the puncture $f(O)$ is at the origin and $\alpha$ is the unit circle of $\C$ centered at the origin $f(O)$.